The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 Students will focus on a variety of issues and challenges of the contemporary world, with a particular focus on Canada.
 Students will learn skills related to geographic thinking, study concepts related to the ownership and development of natural resources, production and distribution of food, development of industry and trade, and increasing urbanization.
 Throughout the course, students will become aware of the importance of the environment, stewardship, and sustainable development, as well as the social, political and economic implications of their personal choices.
 The prerequisite for this course is Humanities (Social Studies) 10F.

 French 20F (1 Credit) FRER2F

 This course emphasizes a general knowledge of francophone culture, and the advantages of learning French.
-Students will practice reading, writing and speaking French through a variety of written prose, poetry and conversational excerpts.
-In addition, they will work toward comprehension of an additional language through translation, repetition, and responding to text.
+Students will practice reading, writing and speaking French through a variety of written prose, poetry and conversational excerpts in addition, they will work toward comprehension of an additional language through translation, repetition, and responding to text.
 This course also involves listening and speaking practice using recordings and exemplars.
-This course a good introduction to the French language for travel, or simply for broadening one's general knowledge of this official Canadian language.
+This course is a good introduction to the French language for travel, or simply for broadening one's general knowledge of this official Canadian language.

 History 30S (1 Credit) HISR3F

 The curriculum supports citizenship as a core concept and engages students in historical inquiry.
 Students will be guided by essential questions to focus on the history of Canada from pre-contact to the present.
 Through this process students will learn to think historically and acquire enduring understandings related to the major themes in Canadian history, including; First Nations, Metis and Inuit Peoples, French- English Duality, Identity, Diversity and Citizenship, Governance and Economics, and Canada and the World.
 The prerequisite for this course is Geography 20F.